udeyrishi/libstepper/README.md

   -r, --run    if the test exectuable is built, also run it
 ```

-Running `build -a` will build the linkable static lib in `out/linux/release/lib/libstepper.so` (for a linux target, for instance).
+Running `build -a` will build the static lib in `out/linux/release/lib/libstepper.so` (for a linux target, for instance).
 You can then [link](https://stackoverflow.com/a/1705972) the library to your project.
 The test executable will be present in `out/linux/release/bin/libsteppper-test`.

 Alternatively (and preferably), if you use CMake in your project, libstepper's `CMakeLists.txt` exposes the `LIB_STEPPER` build artifact to any parent projects.
 So you can include libstepper as a child project, and link the static library to your build targets in your `CMakeLists.txt`: